 Lake Wilgarup

 Lake Wilgarup is a high conservation, seasonally inundated Dampland located in the southern area of Yanchep National Park.
 The basin covers an area of 16 ha in a limestone depression that experiences discharge from rising groundwaters.
 There are extensive peat deposits in the lakebed that suggest the sediments have been saturated for a long period.
-Surface waters have not been recorded in the basin since 1998 and peats are now dry and vulnerable to combustion.
+Surface waters have not been recorded in the basin since 1998 and peats have been burnt significantly in the 2004/5 fire, and remaining peats are dry and vulnerable to combustion.

 Hydrology